blackflux/aws-sdk-wrap/README.md

  - `retry = null` (optional): Declare object that is then used to instantiate `RetryError` internally
  - `timeout = 900` (optional): Timeout for individual step.
 Should allow for extra overhead for message management / processing and account for concurrency.
  - `groupIdFunction = undefined` (optional): Generator function for the groupId.
 Takes step payload as parameter
+ - `deduplicationIdFunction = undefined` (optional): Generator function for the deduplicationId.
+Takes step payload as parameter
  - `before<function(stepContext, payloads[]): steps>` (optional): called before first step is executed
  - `after<function(stepContext): steps>` (optional):